 No center fire rifles are permitted on the 25 yard range except for sighting in.
 Minimize the number of rounds expended.

-All firearms must be fired from the firing line or bench only except during club sponsored events.
+All firearms must be fired from the firing line or bench with the exception of club sponsored events.

 When posting or changing targets, let Range Safety Officer know your intentions.
 RSO will call a “CEASE FIRE.”